“Where do I find web design clients?”

 If you’re producing content, be it in the form of resources or blog posts, your business should create an email newsletter — it’s an opt-in experience that passively educates your current and potential clients on your area of expertise.

 They’re also really easy to automate.

 Using your RSS feed and an email automation client like MailChimp, you can collate blog articles into a daily, weekly, or monthly email newsletter to your list.
 This will save your business both time and resources, and provide your clients, and potential clients, with valuable content.

 And as you build this list, you can include promotional content and more information regarding your services.

-Shopify Plus Expert Kurt Elster, founder of ecommerce consultancy Ethercycle, shares his favorite email newsletters in his article, The Counter-Intuitive Approach to Getting Your First Client.
+Shopify Plus Partner Kurt Elster, founder of ecommerce consultancy Ethercycle, shares his favorite email newsletters in his article, The Counter-Intuitive Approach to Getting Your First Client.
 Here, he also provides some actionable advice for creating your own email newsletter to existing, and potential, web design clients.

 You now have all of this great content that you can use to convert your blog’s visitors — but have you considered how you’ll get them there?

 SEO aside, you’ll want to consider using social media to extend your blog’s reach.

 Not only is it another avenue to continue building your audience, social media is also a channel that you can use to nurture your community (of clients or like-minded professionals), participate in industry-related discussions, and grow your brand outside of your owned properties (like your portfolio site).